Yekllurt/yora/specification/language-basics.md

 A declared entity is one of the following:

 - A method
-- A parameter of a method
+- An argument of a method
 - A local variable

 ### Names and Identifiers